-- COURSE CORRECTION: Validated learning gives team the option to course correct by increasing future investments in valuable items and decreasing future investments in wasteful items.
+- COURSE CORRECTION: Once organizations use validated learning to discover what is and is not valuable and what are the emerging threats and opportunities, now, they have the ability to be “Agile” and course correct by increasing future investments in valuable items and decreasing future investments in wasteful items.

 - SAFETY: Course correction requires courageous conversations to challenge pre-existing beliefs, often held by powerful people.
 These conversations require safety so that the truth can be shared without retribution.